 Will Filing For Bankruptcy Allow Me To Keep My Car?

 Many people believe that they are not allowed to keep any assets if they declare bankruptcy in Arizona.
 And especially for those who rent their homes, one of the most important assets in question would be their vehicles.
 There isn’t really a short question to whether or not you will be able to keep your vehicle if you file bankruptcy in Arizona.
 Additionally, there are several factors that will go into the answer to this question – the chapter you file, how much your car is worth, whether you’re current on payments, and more.
 This could be a deciding factor in whether you file bankruptcy.
 Read on to learn more about your options to keep your car in an Arizona bankruptcy filing.
-For your free consultation with one of our skilled Mesa, Tempe, and Tempe bankruptcy lawyers, call 480-405-1010.
-The lawyers at Chapter Bankruptcy Law offer free consultations, Zero Down bankruptcy filing options, and bankruptcy by phone options.
+For your free consultation with one of our skilled Mesa, Tempe, and Tempe chapter bankruptcy lawyers, call 480-405-1010.
+The lawyers at Chapter Bankruptcy Lawyer offer free consultations, Zero Down bankruptcy filing options, and bankruptcy by phone options.

 Arizona Chapter 7 Bankruptcy Vehicle Exemptions